FabricMC/fabric-docs/develop/mixins/bytecode.md

   return
 ```

 You can see here that the contents of the lambda has been moved into a separate method, in this case `lambda$hello$1`.
-If you want to target the contents of a lambda with Mixin, this is the method you'll want to be targetting.
+If you want to target the contents of a lambda with Mixin, this is the method you'll want to be targeting.
 The lambda instance is then created with the `invokedynamic` instruction and then stored into the variable `r`.

 If the lambda captures any variables, these variables will end up as parameters to the lambda methods.
 For example: